pyPhotometry GUI¶

 The event triggered plot shows an event triggered average of signal 1, triggered on rising edges of digital 1.
 The average is recency weighted using an exponential decay with time constant 5 events.

 The acquisition mode, LED currents and file type that are selected by default when the GUI is opened can be specified by editing the file pyPhotometry/config/GUI_config.py.
-You can also specify which acqusition modes are availible for selection in the drop-down menu, and how often plots are updated during acqusition.
+You can also specify which acquisition modes are available for selection in the drop-down menu, and how often plots are updated during acquisition.
 Increasing the update_interval may be necessary if the GUI freezes when recording from many setups simultaneously.

 The setups tab is used to name and configure setups.
 A setup's name determines how it appears in board select drop-down menus on the acquisition tab.
 If no name is specified, the serial port is used to identify the setup in the board select menu.
 If you have pyboards connected to the computer that are not pyPhotometry setups, e.g. pyControl behavioural setups, you can prevent them from appearing in the board select drop down menu by naming them _hidden_.